 Three Songs for Violin and Double Bass (after poems by Pablo Neruda)

-Scored for: violin and double bass (or oboe/soprano sax and double bass)
+Scored for: violin and double bass (also arranged for oboe/soprano sax or violin and bassoon/cello or double bass)

 Duration: 7 min.